ENCCS/julia-for-hpda/content/data-science.rst

 Working with data
 -----------------

-We will now explore a Julian approach to a use case common to many scientific disciplines: manipulating data, visualization and machine learning.
+Via Data Formats and Dataframes lesson, we explored a Julian approach to manipulating and visualization of data.

 Julia is a good language to use for data science problems as it will perform well and alleviate the need to translate computationally demanding parts to another language.

-Here we will learn how to work with data using the DataFrames package, visualize it with the Plots and StatsPlots packages and get a flavor for how to set up a deep learning workflow using the Flux package.
+Here we will learn and clustering, classification, machine learning and deep learning (toy example).
+Use penguin data.machine learning.

 Download a dataset
 ^^^^^^^^^^^^^^^^^^